Badsworth/pfml_scripts/docs/portal/tests.md

 ## Introduction

 [Jest](https://jestjs.io/) is used as our JS test runner and is very similar to Jasmine.
+We also use [jest-dom](https://github.com/testing-library/jest-dom) custom matchers.

 **Read the [Jest documentation](https://jestjs.io/en/) to learn how to write assertions.** A good place to start if you are new to JS testing is to learn about [Using Matchers](https://jestjs.io/docs/en/using-matchers).